RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 </div>

-## How to train using hydra multirun with joblib launcher (dataset cifar10, model Vit)
+## How to train using hydra multirun with joblib launcher (dataset cifar10, model Vit, patch size 1,2,4,8,16)
 ```bash
 # Build Docker on local
 docker build -t lightning-hydra-multiexperiments .